TarangRanpara/Machine-learning-algos/README.md

 # Machine-learning-algos
-this is where i keep implementation of different machine learning algorithms while still being in a learning phase.
+This is where i keep implementation of different machine learning algorithms while still being in a learning phase.